- What is shoulder arthroscopy?

 - What do I need to do to prepare for shoulder surgery?

 - How long will I be in the hospital?

 - What happens on the day of shoulder scope surgery?

 - What should I do for shoulder surgery aftercare?

 - When can I return to full duty at work?

-The arthroscope is a fiber optic instrument (narrower than pen) which is put into the shoulder joint through small incisions.
+The arthroscope is a fiber-optic instrument (narrower than a pen) that is put into the shoulder joint through small incisions.
 A camera is attached to the arthroscope and the image is viewed on a TV monitor.
 The arthroscope allows me to fully evaluate the entire shoulder joint, including the ligaments, the rotator cuff, the biceps tendon, the joint lining, and the cartilage surface.
-Small instruments ranging form 3-5 millimeters in size are inserted through additional incisions so that I can feel the joint structures for any damage, diagnose the injury, and the repair, reconstruct, or remove the damaged tissue.
+Small instruments ranging from 3-5 millimeters in size are inserted through additional incisions to enable the surgeon to feel the joint structures for any damage, diagnose the injury, and then repair, reconstruct, or remove the damaged tissue.
 Before the development of arthroscopy, large incisions had to be made over the shoulder joint to treat or diagnose injuries.
 Today’s arthroscopic techniques allow more complete evaluations of the shoulder joint while accelerating the rehabilitation process.

-What kinds of procedures can be performed with the arthroscope?
+What kinds of procedures can be performed with a shoulder scope?

 - A complete evaluation of the joint (diagnostic arthroscopy)

 - Subacromial Decompression (in cases of rotator cuff impingement)